watasuke102/chronoforge/README.md

 ## scheduling process

 1. A task is launched.
-Connect with Scheduler via UNIX socket and notify to Kmodule via `ioctl()`.
+It connects with Scheduler via UNIX socket and send notification to Kmodule via `ioctl()`.
-   1. Scheduler adds the task to runqueue.
+   1. Scheduler accepts the connection, adds the task to the runqueue.
-2. Kmodule notifies to Scheduler that the CPU core becomes idle by writing shared memory.
+   1. Kmodule handles ioctl(), makes the task INTERRUPTIBLE.
+2. When the CPU becomes idle, Kmodule checks the queue on the shared memory that is written by Scheduler.
+Now there is no requests, so Kmodule writes to shared memory to tell that the CPU becomes idle.
-3. Scheduler picks a task from runqueue and requests Kmodule via `ioctl()` to execute it.
+3. Scheduler reads shm and aware that the CPU became idle.
+It picks a task from runqueue and enqueue the request to execute that task by writing to shm.
+Finally, it sends requests Kmodule via `ioctl()`.
+4. Kmodule handles ioctl(), awakes the task that is requested to execute.
-4. Scheduler checks tasks that is runnning.
+5. Scheduler checks tasks that is runnning.
 If a task exceeds its time slice, Scheduler requests Kmodule via `ioctl()` to park it.